devYaoYH/FuzzyString_Annoy/README.md

 This is an experimental project to implement some form of Fuzzy String matching using Spotify's Annoy library by embedding strings into a high-dimensional space.

+[**Alternative: SymSpell**](Approx_SymSPell.ipynb): Much easier and faster to use the SymSpell package for this functionality and then layer on some fuzzy percentage score on the shortlist of suggestions.

 ## Goal

 Given a large corpus of strings, how do we find fuzzy close neighbors substantially faster than naive O(N) levenshtein distance scoring?